-Kant himself claims that we have a "perfect duty" to refrain from committing murder or suicide, since any maxim that might lead us to act in this way would fail to treat the rational will, either of ourselves or another, as an end in itself, and would thus contradict the notion of morality as a universal law for rational beings.
-Since causing human extinction would entail both murder and suicide, it seems to follow that we also have a perfect duty not to cause human extinction.
-Furthermore, Kant also claims that we have an imperfect duty to help others achieve their goals, since it is in our rational interest that everyone helps one another, rather than the opposite, given that we ourselves will often be in need of others help to achieve our own goals.
+have an imperfect duty to help others achieve their goals, since it is in our rational interest that everyone helps one another, rather than the opposite, given that we ourselves will often be in need of others help to achieve our own goals.
 Thus, it seems to follow that we at least have an imperfect duty to work to avoid human extinction, insofar as an extinction event would frustrate the achievement of such goals.
 A Kantian could also perhaps propose that, since humans are the only entities in the universe that are "ends in themselves," a universe without humans would be a universe without value, and a universe without value would be undesirable.
-But even if Kantians did not want to go this far, a weaker version of the argument would point out that humanity clearly is something that ought to be valued as an end in itself-or, as Frick (2017) put it above, final value-and that respecting this value, as Kantian morality requires, implies working to maintain the existence of our species in the universe.
-Kant himself never made any such claims, although he does explicitly discuss the longterm future of humanity on a number of occasions, arguing that we are progressing toward evergreater states of perfection and that past generations have sacrificed for future ones.
-If we contemplated acting on a maxim that would allow us not to work in the interests of future genera-
+He used if Kantians did not want to go this far, a weaker version of the argument would point out that humanity clearly is something that ought to be valued as an end in itself-or, as Frick (2017) put it above, final value-and that respecting this value, as Kantian morality requires, implies working to maintain the existence of our species in the universe.
+Kant himself never made any such claims, although he does explicitly discuss the long-term future of humanity on a number of occasions, arguing that we are progressing toward ever-greater states of perfection and that past generations have sacrificed for future ones.
+If we contemplated acting on a maxim that would allow us not to work in the interests of future generations, then it would seem that this would violate our own reliance on the work of those in the past who have benefited us.